itsdfish/SequentialSamplingModels.jl/docs/src/mdft.md

 # Similarity Effect

 In what follows, we will illustrate the use of MDFT with a demonstration of the similarity effect.
-Consider the choice between two jobs, $A$ and $B$.
+Consider the choice between two jobs, `A` and `B`.
 The main criteria for evaluating the two jobs are salary and flexibility.
-Job A is high on salary but low on flexibility, whereas job B is low on salary.
-In the plot below, jobs A and B are located on the line of indifference, $y = 3 - x$.
-However, because salary recieves more attention, job A is slightly prefered over job B.
+Job `A` is high on salary but low on flexibility, whereas job `B` is low on salary.
+In the plot below, jobs `A` and `B` are located on the line of indifference, $y = 3 - x$.
+However, because salary recieves more attention, job `A` is slightly prefered over job `B`.

 ```@example MDFT
 scatter(